-If you want to show off your crowning glory this summer, you’d better be good to what lies beneath.
+Get ready to take onboard and absorb some of the most effective scalp care tips.
+If you want to show off your crowning glory beyond a summer season, you’d better be good to what lies beneath.
 Sun, salt water and chlorine can all punish your scalp, leaving it dry and itchy and draining the luster from your locks.
 Here’s how to keep your scalp healthy and your hair looking its best while you savor the season.

 Practice Sun Smarts Towards Your Scalp Health